Showing posts sorted by relevance for query Bustle. Sort by date Show all posts

 Seurat’s most famous painting is an indication of the state of the bustle art in the 1880s but is best remembered as an exemplar of the technique of divisionism (sometimes called chromoluminarism), most associated with Neo-Impressionist painting and defined by the colors being separated into individual dots or daubs, the optical result created in the brain of the viewer.
 The eye is an outgrowth of the brain and, having “learned” the nature of color, what the eye sees, the brain intuitively blends and mixes, seeing the painting not as an agglomeration of dots but as an image.
 The final processing is not by the painter but the viewer, an early example of a deconstruction of the the reader constructing the text, a direction of thought which would come to intrigue many theorists, some of whom unfortunately pursued the concept a little too long and much too often.

-In what was presumably intended as a post-modern touch, Playboy magazine superimposed an image of a slightly bustled Nancy Cameron (January 1974 Playmate of the Month) on the painting for their May 1976 cover, the bunny logo hidden among the dots.
+In what was presumably intended as a post-modern touch, Playboy magazine superimposed an image of a slightly bustled Nancy Cameron on the painting for their May 1976 cover, the bunny logo hidden among the dots.
 It’s not known how many of Playboy's readers were sufficiently taken with divisionism to devote much time to rabbit hunting.
+Previously, Nancy Cameron (b 1954) had been chosen as the 20th Anniversary Playmate of the Month (PotM) for the January 1974 issue and, uniquely, enjoys the distinction of being the only PotM to have been honoured with a “double-sided centrefold”, her nude front & back both visible.
+She looked good coming or going.

 1928 Mercedes-Benz Nürburg 460 K Pullman Limousine (W08).